Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/plot_gfl_10kva.rst

 10-kVA converter
 ================

 This example simulates a grid-following-controlled converter connected to an L filter and a strong grid.
 The control system includes a phase-locked loop (PLL) to synchronize with the grid, a current reference generator, and a PI-based current controller.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-19
+GENERATED FROM PYTHON SOURCE LINES 12-14

 .. code-block:: Python

-    from motulator.grid import model, control
+    from motulator.grid import control, model, utils
-    from motulator.grid.utils import (
-        BaseValues, ACFilterPars, NominalValues, plot)
-    # from motulator.grid.utils import plot_voltage_vector
-    # import numpy as np